markbosire/Practice-Questions-GCP-ACE/README.md

 ### You have a Compute Engine instance hosting a production application.
 You want to receive an email if the instance consumes more than 90% of its CPU resources for more than 15 minutes.
 You want to use Google services.
 What should you do?

 - [ ] 1.
 Create a consumer Gmail account.
 2. Write a script that monitors the CPU usage.
-3. When the CPU usage e ceeds the threshold, have that script send an email using the Gmail account and smtp.gmail.com on port 25 as SMTP server.
+3. When the CPU usage exceeds the threshold, have that script send an email using the Gmail account and smtp.gmail.com on port 25 as SMTP server.
 - [ ] 1.
 Create a Stackdriver Workspace, and associate your Google Cloud Platform (GCP) project with it.
 2. Create an Alerting Policy in Stackdriver that uses the threshold as a trigger condition.
 3. Configure your email address in the notification channel.
 - [ ] 1.
 Create a Stackdriver Workspace, and associate your GCP project with it.
 2. Write a script that monitors the CPU usage and sends it as a custom metric to Stackdriver.
 3. Create an uptime check for the instance in Stackdriver.
 - [ ] 1.
-In Stackdriver Logging, create a logs-based metric to e tract the CPU usage by using this regular e pression: CPU Usage: ([0-9] {1,3})% 2.
+In Stackdriver Logging, create a logs-based metric to extract the CPU usage by using this regular expression: CPU Usage: ([0-9] {1,3})% 2.
 In Stackdriver Monitoring, create an Alerting Policy based on this metric.
 3. Configure your email address in the notification channel.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have an application that uses Cloud Spanner as a backend database.
 The application has a very predictable traffic pattern.
 You want to automatically scale up or down the number of Spanner nodes depending on traffic.
 What should you do?

 - [ ] Create a cron job that runs on a scheduled basis to review Cloud Monitoring metrics, and then resize the Spanner instance accordingly.
-- [ ] Create a Cloud Monitoring alerting policy to send an alert to oncall SRE emails when Cloud Spanner CPU e ceeds the threshold.
+- [ ] Create a Cloud Monitoring alerting policy to send an alert to oncall SRE emails when Cloud Spanner CPU exceeds the threshold.
 SREs would scale resources up or down accordingly.
-- [ ] Create a Cloud Monitoring alerting policy to send an alert to Google Cloud Support email when Cloud Spanner CPU e ceeds your threshold.
+- [ ] Create a Cloud Monitoring alerting policy to send an alert to Google Cloud Support email when Cloud Spanner CPU exceeds your threshold.
 Google support would scale resources up or down accordingly.
 - [ ] Create a Cloud Monitoring alerting policy to send an alert to webhook when Cloud Spanner CPU is over or under your threshold.
 Create a Cloud Function that listens to HTTP and resizes Spanner resources accordingly.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company publishes large files on an Apache web server that runs on a Compute Engine instance.
 The Apache web server is not the only application running in the project.
-You want to receive an email when the egress network costs for the server e ceed 100 dollars for the current month as measured by Google Cloud.
+You want to receive an email when the egress network costs for the server exceed 100 dollars for the current month as measured by Google Cloud.
 What should you do?

 - [ ] Set up a budget alert on the project with an amount of 100 dollars, a threshold of 100%, and notification type of email.
 - [ ] Set up a budget alert on the billing account with an amount of 100 dollars, a threshold of 100%, and notification type of email.
-- [ ] E port the billing data to BigQuery.
-Create a Cloud Function that uses BigQuery to sum the egress network costs of the e ported billing data for the Apache web server for the current month and sends an email if it is over 100 dollars.
+- [ ] Export the billing data to BigQuery.
+Create a Cloud Function that uses BigQuery to sum the egress network costs of the exported billing data for the Apache web server for the current month and sends an email if it is over 100 dollars.
 Schedule the Cloud Function using Cloud Scheduler to run hourly.
-- [ ] Use the Cloud Logging Agent to e port the Apache web server logs to Cloud Logging.
+- [ ] Use the Cloud Logging Agent to export the Apache web server logs to Cloud Logging.
 Create a Cloud Function that uses BigQuery to parse the HTTP response log data in Cloud Logging for the current month and sends an email if the size of all HTTP responses, multiplied by current Google Cloud egress prices, totals over 100 dollars.
 Schedule the Cloud Function using Cloud Scheduler to run hourly.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have designed a solution on Google Cloud that uses multiple Google Cloud products.
 Your company has asked you to estimate the costs of the solution.
 You need to provide estimates for the monthly total cost.
 What should you do?

 - [ ] For each Google Cloud product in the solution, review the pricing details on the products pricing page.
 Use the pricing calculator to total the monthly costs for each Google Cloud product.
 - [ ] For each Google Cloud product in the solution, review the pricing details on the products pricing page.
-Create a Google Sheet that summarizes the e pected monthly costs for each product.
+Create a Google Sheet that summarizes the expected monthly costs for each product.
 - [ ] Provision the solution on Google Cloud.
 Leave the solution provisioned for 1 week.
 Navigate to the Billing Report page in the Cloud Console.
 Multiply the 1 week cost to determine the monthly costs.
 - [ ] Provision the solution on Google Cloud.
 Leave the solution provisioned for 1 week.
 Use Cloud Monitoring to determine the provisioned and used resource amounts.
 Multiply the 1 week cost to determine the monthly costs.